Trail Etiquette – How to Share the Trails

 Hikers/Bikers vs. Horses

-When you’re hiking/running/biking, yield to horses on the trail, since horses can have a harder time maneuvering the trail.
-Give the horses as wide a berth as possible and make sure not to make abrupt movements as they pass and talk calmly when approaching to avoid startling the animal.
+When hiking/running/biking, yield to horses on the trail since horses can have a more challenging time maneuvering the trail.
+Give the horses as broad a berth as possible, and make sure not to make abrupt movements as they pass.
+Talk calmly when approaching to avoid startling the animal.

 Uphill vs. Downhill